Suffix (name): United States

-Another convention is for the elder member of a family to go by their first name and the younger one to go by their middle name.
-Examples include George Virl Osmond and Olive May Osmond, who went by George and Olive while their eponymous son and daughter go by the names Virl and Marie.
-This convention is more common when father and son have different middle names, such as the former U.S. president, George H. W. Bush, whose son, George W. Bush, also a former president, is common referred to as "W.".
-Another case is Cuban evangelist Rafael Bienvenido Cruz y Díaz, whose son, also with the given name Rafael, is a U.S. Senator who is known by a variant of his middle name, Rafael Edward "Ted" Cruz.
-Painter Robert Norman "Bob" Ross had a son, also a painter with the first name Robert; in part because of legal issues with Bob Ross's business partners, the son, Robert Stephen Ross, goes by his middle name as Steve Ross.

 United Kingdom

 In the United Kingdom, the suffixes "Snr" and "Jnr" are rare, and not usually considered part of a person's name as such.
 Ordinal suffixes such as "III" are generally reserved for monarchs; however, the General Register Office has stated that, whereas it would normally reject a string of symbols or letters that "has no intrinsic sense of being a name" when registering a child, a suffix such as "III" would be accepted.
 Those who inherit a title of nobility do not use ordinal suffixes, but are distinguished from any ancestors with the same name by their position in the order of succession; for example Arthur Wellesley, 2nd Duke of Wellington, is thus distinguished from his father, Arthur Wellesley, 1st Duke of Wellington.